pzac/SublimePzac/README.md

 - A theme (SublimePzac) that tweaks the wonderful Tomorrow-Night by changing the gutter background color
 - A `bp[tab]` snippet that expands to `binding.pry` in ruby source files.
+- A `do[tab]` snippet that overrides the built-in Ruby package.
+It's simpler and works better for me

 ### Install